 Photo: Candice Jansen

-Finally, moving to the planet's far south is Aubergine.
+Moving to the planet's far south, we find Aubergine.
 Located in the Gardens area of Cape Town, South Africa, it is one of the country's most prestigious restaurants.
 Founded in 1996 by German chef Harald Bresselschmidt, it is housed in a building from 1830 that used to be the home of Sir John Wylde, the first Chief Justice of the region.
 Today it is famous for its combination of locally sourced ingredients (including Ostrich and a jumping gazelle known as a Springbok), vegetarian dishes, and a wine list focused on local vintages which won the title of Best Wine List in South Africa in 2016.

 In 2021, South Africa's first water sommelier Candice Jansen collaborated with them to create their water menu.
 It is one of the few menus in the world to include local South African brand Primal, a medium TDS artesian water from aquifers originally formed millions of years ago by volcanoes.
 With Harald's focus on sharing his knowledge of carefully selected natural ingredients and wines, we wouldn't be surprised to see the water menu expand over time as well.